ebeneliason/easy-pattern/README.md

    while the background color and alpha mask remain fixed even as the pattern itself shifts in phase.

 > [!NOTE]
-> The current fully-composited pattern image is accessible via the `compositePatternImage` property.
+> The fully-composited pattern image is accessible via the `compositePatternImage` property.
 Note that this
 > represents the raw pattern, before any phase shifts have been applied.
 However, you should rarely need to access
 > this—it's easiest to draw with your pattern by calling [`apply()`](#apply).